Beyond the Curb–Hazardous Materials Disposal

 Used Motor Oil Collection

 Motor oil is a hazardous waste and should be disposed of properly.
-The Monterey County Environmental Health Department and Tri-Cities Disposal & Recycling Service are working together to provide the residents in the Tri-Cities service area with an environmentally friendly option for disposing of their used motor oil and filters.
+Monterey County Environmental Health Department and Tri-Cities Disposal & Recycling are working together to provide the residents in the Tri-Cities service area with an environmentally friendly option for disposing of their used motor oil and filters.
 To dispose of your oil, you must use the County's used oil collection container.

-When your container is full of oil, place it next to your blue recycling cart at the curb on your regular trash collection and recycling day.
+When your container is full of oil, place it next to your blue recycling cart at the curb on your weekly trash collection and recycling day.
 If you do not have the proper container, one can be provided by calling Tri-Cities Disposal & Recycling toll-free at 888-678-6798.

 This service is provided for single-family residences only.
 Oil must be free of all other fluids (no antifreeze or fuel) and properly placed to avoid spillage.